sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982607 - Hunt Registry.md

 216: 0x0445 [0x02] IF !(ExtData[1]->WorkLocal[5] == 2*) GOTO 0x0463
 217: 0x044D [0x02] IF !(ExtData[1]->WorkLocal[20] == 1*) GOTO 0x045C
 218: 0x0455 [0x48] [System] [1487*]:
-    → "You must either notify the completion of, or cancel your current hunt in order to undertake another.\u007F1\u0000\u0007"
+    → "You must either notify the completion of, or cancel your current hunt in order to undertake another."
 219: 0x0458 [0x23] WAIT_FOR_DIALOG_INTERACTION
 220: 0x0459 [0x01] GOTO 0x0460
 221: 0x045C [0x48] [System] [1482*]:
-    → "You must cancel your current hunt if you wish to undertake another.\u007F1\u0000\u0007"
+    → "You must cancel your current hunt if you wish to undertake another."
 222: 0x045F [0x23] WAIT_FOR_DIALOG_INTERACTION

 SUBROUTINE_0460: